rakutentech/ios-miniapp/README.md

 - Load MiniApp meta-informations
 - Create a MiniApp view

-All the MiniApp files downloaded by the MiniApp iOS library are cached localy for efficiency
+All the MiniApp files downloaded by the MiniApp iOS library are cached locally for efficiency

 ## Getting started

 ### Requirements

-This module supports iOS 11.0 and above.
+This module supports **iOS 11.0 and above**.
 It has been tested on iOS 11.0 and above.

 It is written in Swift 5.0 and can be used in compatible Xcode versions.

-In order to run your MiniApp you will have to provide your MiniApp host application identifier, Subsbscription key and your own Base URL for API requests to the library.
+In order to run your MiniApp you will have to provide the following,

+* MiniApp host application identifier (RASApplicationIdentifier)
+* Subscription key (RASProjectSubscriptionKey)
+* Base URL for API requests to the library (RMAAPIEndpoint)

 # Documentation